-- It is a good habit to give the count regularly.
-One idea is to provide the count after the 3, 5, 7...pitch.
+- O It is a good habit to give the count on a regular basis.
+One idea is to give the count after the 3, 5, 7...pitch.
 Your left hand is the balls, and the right hand is the strikes.
 Make sure that you are using your indicator (in your left hand) to keep tabs on the count.
-Do not rely on the scoreboard to be correct! - If a batter swings at a pitch, there is no need to call a strike.
+Do not rely in the scoreboard to be correct! - If a batter swings at a pitch, there is no need to call a strike.
 Do not call the obvious.
 Foul balls going directly over the backstop, to the backstop or dugout do not need to be called foul.
-Everyone knows it. - $\circ$ If a batted ball hits the batter who is in the batter's Box, call time and rule it a foul ball. - $\circ$ Call them, don't explain them.
-Your pitch calling is not to be routinely described, such as,

-"Ball Low," Ball Inside," or "strike caught the corner."

-- The mask is to be removed by the left hand and kept there during the play.
-The mask should be snug but also adjusted to remove the mask without taking your hat off.
-With your left hand (which also has the indicator in it), grab the bottom of the mask, pull-down and out, and then up.
-This takes a bit of practice and a plate hat that is snuggly fit. - Clean the plate off with your plate brush, your butt facing the pitching mound, and your mask in your left hand.
+Everyone knows it. - o If a batted ball hits the batter who is in the batter's box, call time and rule it a foul ball. - Call 'em, don't explain 'em.
+Your pitch calling is not to be routinely explained, such as, "Ball Low"," Ball Inside" or "strike caught the corner". - The mask is to be removed by the left hand and kept there during the play.
+The mask should be snug but also adjusted in order to remove the mask without having your hat come off.
+With your left hand (which also has the indicator in it) grab the bottom of the mask, pull down and out and then up.
+This takes a bit of practice and a plate hat that is snuggly fit. - Clean the plate off with your plate brush, your butt facing the pitching mound and your mask in your left hand.
 Whenever the plate gets dirty, call time, and clean it off.
-Always clean the plate before the start of a half-inning.
-If the coach asks for time to talk to his pitcher, here is another good time to clean the plate off after noting the conference on your lineup card.
+Always clean the plate before the start of a half inning.
+If the coach asks for time to talk to his pitcher, here is another good time to clean the plate off after noting the conference on your line-up card.